 Click to download the contact list as a json file.

-Click to import a contact list (json). + Add contact: Click to add a new contact to the contact list.Upload image in the contact.
-First name: Enter the contact's first name.Last name: Enter the contact's last name.Speed dial \bigcirc : Enter an available speed dial number for the contact.
-This number is used to call the contact from the device.SIP address: If you use SIP, enter the contact's IP address or extension.
-Click to make a test call.
+Click to import a contact list (ison).

++ Add contact: Click to add a new contact to the contact list.

+: Click to upload an image to represent the contact.

+First name: Enter the contact's first name.

+Last name: Enter the contact's last name.

+$oldsymbol{oldsymbol{arphi}}$: Enter an available speed dial number for the contact.
+This number is used to call the contact from the device.

+SIP address: If you use SIP, enter the contact's IP address or extension.

+: Click to make a test call.
 The call will automatically end when answered.

-SIP account : If you use SIP, select the SIP account to use for the call from the device to the contact.
-Availability : Select the contact's availability schedule.
-You can add or adjust schedules in System > Events > Schedules .
+SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.

+Availability: Select the contact's availability schedule.
+You can add or adjust schedules in System > Events > Schedules.
 If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.

-Fallback : If applicable, select a fallback contact from the list.
-Notes : Add optional information about the contact.
-The context menu contains: Edit contact: Edit the contact's properties.
+Fallback: If applicable, select a fallback contact from the list.

+Notes: Add optional information about the contact.

+Edit contact: Edit the contact's properties.

 Delete contact: Delete the contact.